Towards a Unified Theoretical Framework for Splitting-based Self-Supervised MRI Reconstruction

+Beyond its theoretical contributions, UNITS identifies two flexible design dimensions: sampling stochasticity and flexible data utilization.
+Related strategies, such as random mask generation, repeated partitioning, and disjoint or independent splitting, have appeared in some earlier works.
+The role of UNITS is to make these choices explicit within a common framework.
+UNITS enables different training pipelines to be described consistently and provides a basis for analyzing how mask distributions, re-undersampling ratios, and subset dependence influence the training behavior.
+From these two concepts stems our benchmark variants: \textit{UNITS-Base} and \textit{UNITS-Cross}.

-Unlike existing methods that rely on deterministic undersampling strategies, \textit{UNITS-Base} embraces randomness by allowing for variable acceleration factors, stochastic re-undersampling ratios, and independent generation of re-undersampling masks.
-The enhanced sampling variability acts as an implicit regularization, improving resilience to distribution shifts during inference without requiring architectural changes or additional fine-tuning.
+\textit{UNITS-Base} uses sampling stochasticity by allowing for variable acceleration factors, random re-undersampling ratios, and independently generated re-undersampling masks.
+The enhanced sampling variability acts as an implicit regularization and improves robustness to distribution shifts at inference.
 Such robustness is crucial in clinical practice, where undersampling patterns and acceleration rates often vary across subjects, sequences, and acquisition protocols.
-Furthermore, many existing SSL methods suffer from a training-inference discrepancy: models are trained on re-undersampled data but tested on initially undersampled data.
-By introducing stochasticity during training, \textit{UNITS-Base} alleviates this distribution mismatch and mitigates performance degradation when test distributions differ from those seen during training.
+It also addresses a common training-inference mismatch in splitting-based SSL: models are trained on further re-undersampled data, but are often tested on the initially acquired measurements.
+By exposing the network to a wider range of sampling conditions during training, \textit{UNITS-Base} reduces the performance degradation caused by this mismatch.

-Flexible data utilization motivates the introduction of the cross-consistency loss, which is applied in \textit{UNITS-Cross}.
-By enforcing consistency across independently sampled k-space subsets, \textit{UNITS-Cross} further strengthens the stability of the reconstruction network.
-Although residual correlations between the two inputs and non-uniform noise prevented the variance reduction observed in Table~\ref{tab:ablation_quant} from reaching the ideal factor of two predicted by our theoretical analysis (Appendix~B), the cross-consistency loss nevertheless yielded superior performance and faster convergence.
-In our experiments, \textit{UNITS-Cross} converged within fewer epochs compared to its single-loss counterpart \textit{UNITS-Base} and other SSL methods, indicating a more efficient utilization of the available information.
+Flexible data utilization motivates the cross-consistency loss used in \textit{UNITS-Cross}.
+By enforcing consistency across independently sampled k-space subsets, \textit{UNITS-Cross} exploits more of the available measurement information without changing the reconstruction architecture.
+In our experiments, \textit{UNITS-Cross} consistently improves over \textit{UNITS-Base} across acceleration rates and shows slightly lower variability across test subjects.
+The variability reported in Table~\ref{tab:ablation_quant} reflects inter-subject differences in reconstruction metrics, whereas Appendix~E analyzes the variance of the prediction bias at a fixed k-space location.
+These quantities are not identical, but the empirical trend is consistent with the interpretation that cross-consistency can stabilize reconstruction by leveraging complementary supervision from multiple sampling realizations.
+We also observed faster convergence for \textit{UNITS-Cross} than for its single-loss counterpart and other SSL baselines, suggesting more efficient use of the available measurements.